gpmurphy7/Rugby_analysis/upload.md

-I did some analysis on data from the Autumn Internationals (AIs) down the years.
+I put together some analysis on data from the Autumn Internationals (AIs) down the years.
 Initially I started out wanting to test my ability to build a web scraper, but I found [Pick and Go](http://www.lassen.co.nz/pickandgo.php) had done a lot of the heavy lifing for me.
 You can search for matches by date, team, competition.
 It outputs a nice tabular form that I simply copied to a text file and fed into a Jupyter notebook so I could mess around with the data in Python.

 The initial data had the:
 * *date* the match occured.